bayesianempirimancer/jax-noprop/examples/two_moons/README.md

 **Important Notes:**
 - YAML config files are recommended for most use cases as they're human-readable and easy to edit
+- The config loading system automatically merges YAML values with default values from the Config class, ensuring all parameters are present even if not explicitly specified in the YAML
 - The Python config class (`config.py`) uses `FrozenDict` from Flax, which means values are immutable at runtime
 - After editing a config file, restart your training script to use the new values
 - Command line arguments will always override config file values if both are specified
+- Saved config files maintain a hierarchical key order for better readability
 - See the comments in `config.py` and the structure of `config.yaml` for detailed explanations of each parameter

 ### Which Method Should I Use?